ml-retrospectives/icml2020/_pages/01_call.md

 We welcome papers presenting surprising empirical results that do not match a priori intuition nor theoretical expectations, or that highlight failure modes of current approaches.
 Code sharing is strongly encouraged.
 Submissions will concentrate on anomalies in: a) Data: idiosyncratic aspects of a dataset that affect the outcome in an unexpected way; b) Modeling: simplistic or misspecified model assumptions; c) Inference: challenging situations where inference algorithms fail; d) Validation: unsatisfactory evaluation metrics.
 Two tracks will be considered:

-“I can’t believe it’s not better” track: Papers in this track show unexpected failure modes of new approaches.
+“I Can’t Believe It’s Not Better!” track: Papers in this track show unexpected failure modes of new approaches.
 Although it is preferable that papers explain why the approach performs poorly, this is not essential if the paper demonstrates why the negative result is of interest to the community.
 Papers in this track should clearly describe the analysis, include a self-critique of the method, and show rigorous results.
 Authors are encouraged to provide ablation studies to isolate the cause of a method’s performance.

 “Questioning default practices” track: Papers in this track highlight undesired effects or anomalous behaviors in practices that are widespread or taken for granted in the community.
 Some examples are questionable performance metrics, historic baseline methods, or datasets that are unsuitable in certain settings.
 This also includes flawed intuitions or unreasonable assumptions that are commonly made.
 Ideally, papers should suggest potential fixes or research directions to address such bad practices.